 - Salvatori R, Rowe RH, Osborne R, Beneciuk JM.
 Use of thoracic spine thrust manipulation for neck pain and headache in a patient following multiple-level anterior cervical discectomy and fusion: a case report.
 The Journal of Orthopaedic and Sports Physical Therapy 2014;44(6):440-449.

-With the Migraine Research Foundation reporting that migraines affect 38 million adults and children in the United States (more than diabetes and asthma put together), it's not surprising that Dr. Joseph Hakimi treats a lot of headache patients in our Mid-Wilshire, LA office.
-Although some people try to relieve migraine pain with drugs, chiropractic is a great, all-natural choice that usually provides positive results.
+With the Migraine Research Foundation reporting that migraine headaches affect 38 million adults and children in the United States (more than diabetes and asthma put together), it's not surprising that Dr. Joseph Hakimi treats a lot of headache sufferers in our Mid-Wilshire, LA office.
+Although some people choose to relieve migraine pain with drugs, chiropractic care is a fantastic, all-natural approach that usually produces positive results.

-For instance, one study published in the Journal of Manipulative and Physiological Therapeutics involved 127 patients ranging in age from 10 to 70-years-old who struggled with frequent (at least monthly) headaches.
-Each subject engaged in up to 16 chiropractic sessions.
+For example, one report published in the Journal of Manipulative and Physiological Therapeutics involved 127 patients ranging in age from 10 to 70-years-old who suffered with regular (at least monthly) migraines.
+Each subject received up to 16 chiropractic sessions.
 The subjects noted that their headache frequency, duration, and disability two months before the treatments began, during the duration of the sessions (which was two months), and two months post-treatment.

-What the authors discovered is that chiropractic reduced the frequency, duration, and disability of the migraine pain when compared with the control subjects who didn't receive chiropractic.
-Even better, this allowed them to take less medication for the pain, offering them an all-natural answer for a chronic condition.
+What the authors discovered is that chiropractic adjustments reduced the frequency, duration, and disability of the migraine pain when compared with the control subjects who didn't receive chiropractic.
+Even better, this allowed them to take less medication for the pain, offering them an all-natural answer for a chronic problem.

-If you have migraine headache pain and are looking for help, call Dr. Joseph Hakimi today and request an appointment in our Mid-Wilshire, LA chiropractic office.
+If you have migraine headaches and are looking for relief, call Dr. Joseph Hakimi today and request an appointment in our Mid-Wilshire, LA chiropractic office.
 We'll do what we can to help you become pain-free!